Endokomuna: Views on religion

+The main Endocommunist organisation, the Grunwald Patriotic Union, would agree with the Catholic Church that the younger generation of Poles should be educated "on the principle of the primacy of spirit over matter".
+It also supported Christian personalism, arguing that building Polish socialism derives from "the necessity of fully implementing the principles of personalism and social justice, which unite both Christians and Marxists".
+The organisation also argued that the fact both Endocommunists and the Catholic Church had been accused of antisemitism amongst oppositionist and Western circles is further proof of the socialist closeness to Catholic teaching.

 Comparison with other states

 Michael Shafir describes endokomuna as a form of national communism with "the assimilation of ideas with direct linkage to the prewar Endecja".
 He argues that endokomuna was a part of a wider trend towards national communism that started in the Soviet Union and then spread to the rest of the Warsaw Pact under Joseph Stalin.
-According to Shafir, there emerged national communist interpretatons of Stalin's socialism in one country doctrine, and chauvinist tendencies were furrther inflamed by the "highly anti-Semitic campaign against cosmopolitanism in the late 1940s and early 1950s" in the Soviet Union; afterwards, in Soviet countries "nationalism took the form of National Bolshevism".
+According to Shafir, there emerged national communist interpretations of Stalin's socialism in one country doctrine, and chauvinist tendencies were further inflamed by the "highly anti-Semitic campaign against cosmopolitanism in the late 1940s and early 1950s" in the Soviet Union; afterwards, in Soviet countries "nationalism took the form of National Bolshevism".

 Shafir wrote that endokomuna was "hardly peculiar", as with the exception of Czechoslovak Socialist Republic, all Warsaw Pact countries embraced similar forms of national communism.
 He points to Nicolae Ceaușescu in Romania, whose communist ideology adapted "the world outlook of the interwar Fascist Iron Guard encoded in all but official acknowledgment in party documents", as well as Enver Hoxha in Albania and Todor Zhivkov's "xenophobic communism" in Bulgaria.
 Shafir concludes that "national communism, though it may seem to be a political oxymoron, became increasingly the norm by the 1970s and certainly by the 1980s as the Marxist–Leninist regimes sought to hold on to power in face of collapsing political legitimacy", and that a "large part of the post-Communist East Central European political spectrum is occupied by parties of 'radical continuity' and – to a lesser, but not inconsiderable – extent by parties of 'radical return' to the values embraced by the interwar radical right".

+Jozef Banáš makes a similar argument, writing that while Polish Endo-Communism developed unique characteristics on its own, it was a part of the larger trend in Warsaw Pact where communism had gradually become "brown" and transitioned into national communism.
+He also stated his belief that Endo-Communism represented a Polish form of Stalinism: